Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

-\begin{corollary}[Hexagon separator of equilateral triangle] Consider equilateral $\tr=\triangle ABC$, see Figure~\ref{fig: R2 regions equilateral}.
 Let $W,Z,Y$ be the intersections of $AK,BL,CM$ respectively (also the separators of angle $A$ bisector, angle $B$ bisector, and angle $C$ bisector, respectively).
 Then, the $R_2$ hexagon separator of $\tr$ is $MZKYLW$, which is also triangle $MKL$.
 More specifically, for all $P \in \triangle AML$, we have that $R_2(\tr,P)=d(P,BC)$. \end{corollary} By symmetry, one can derive $R_2(\tr,P)$ for all starting points $P$ outside the hexagon separator of isosceles $\tr$.